SkoolNotes/Taproot/2020HIST201/KBMcNeill.md

 What do they mean by reflected?
 Like advanced, but they cant say for sure? like happened at the same time, but causation is unclear?

+Weapons become better and more powerful, organization and resource allocation becomes more important